 The Precision Thin Metals division of Arnold Magnetic Technologies produces thin and ultra-thin gauge metal strip and foil products.
-These products are created from a wide range of non-magnetic alloys as well as permanent and soft magnetic materials.
+These products are created from a wide range of non-magnetic alloys as well as soft magnetic materials.
 Our technologically advanced, precision rolling facility and skilled workforce has the expertise and capability to roll, anneal, and slit materials that require special handling.
 Such materials include titanium, nickel, and constant expansion alloys, as well as a wide range of magnetic alloys.

 How Thin is Thin?